wellspringcp/wellspring/04-suffrage/04-suffrage.md

 1. Being fully paid up on taxes.
 2. Having been a taxpayer for some specified fraction of the previous term of the office or decision being voted on.

-The government shall provide receipts for taxes.
+The government shall provide receipts for taxes upon request.
 The government may use its records of taxation to validate eligibility.

 ### Agency